-EDU 205 - English Language Learners (3)
+EDU 205 - Instructional Strategies for Teaching English Language Learners (3)

 This course explores language development skills that are central to successful learning in academic areas.
 Students will learn how effective language development will result in children who successfully learn to read and who can use reading effectively in all academic subject areas and to negotiate the world.
 A major focus of this course is on information and methods for enhancing the literacy and academic experiences of students in grades K-12 who are classified as English as second language (ELL) students.
+Students who are not in the education program must obtain permission from the instructor before enrolling in this course.